adamsilver/maintainablecss.com-jekyll/_chapters/12-faqs.md

 ## When should I use this?

 If you like to keep things truly simple, use this approach.
-It works well if your building long-lived, bespokely designed, responsive sites that scale and evolve over time.
+It works well if you're building long-lived, bespokely designed, responsive sites that scale and evolve over time.

 ## What if I don't want to use it?